lucylai96/lucylai96.github.io/blog/gradapps.md

 Rec letters are sometimes a bit of a black box, and since I’ve never read any of my own letters, I can’t really tell you how you should act to impress your mentors while working in their labs.
 But what I can say (from what a PI told me during our interview), is that application readers are looking for qualities of a good grad student: curiosity, passion, resilience, patience, the ability to think critically and creatively, independence, etc.
 <div style="text-align: right"><a href="https://lucylai.com/blog/gradapps#table-of-contents">back to top</a> </div>

-### The Personal Statement
+### The Statement of Purpose
 #### a.k.a. your science (not life) story

-The Personal Statement is an incredibly important part of your application, and one that you still have full control over before you apply.
-Virtually all schools will ask you to write a PS as the main essay.
-The good news is, PS prompts are virtually all the same, and thus you won’t have to rewrite too much for each school that you’re applying to.
-Here are two samples that I pulled from different schools:
+The Statement of Purpose (SoP) is an incredibly important part of your application, and one that you still have full control over before you apply.
+Virtually all schools will ask you to write a SoP as the main essay.
+The good news is, SoP prompts are virtually all the same, and thus you won’t have to rewrite too much for each school that you’re applying to.
+Here is a sample that I pulled from a school I applied to:

-> Discuss how your personal background informs your decision to pursue a graduate degree.
-Include any educational, cultural, economic, family or social experiences, challenges, or opportunities relevant to your academic journey.

 > The Statement of Purpose should describe succinctly your reasons for applying to the proposed program at [school name],your preparation for this field of study, research interests, future career plans, and other aspects of your backgroundand interests which may aid the admissions committee in evaluating your aptitude and motivation for graduate study.